GBrachetta/Musical-Dice/README.md

 - have a clear visual understanding on how the randomisation works and what sound is currently playing.
 - be able to fully interact with all the buttons without having to go to a different button to stop a sound.
 - enjoy the sound of music while combined with mathematical functions.
-- be surprised and amused by unexpected musical turn of random music generation.
+- be surprised and amused by unexpected musical turns of random music generation.

 <a name="design"></a>